-- name (String) the name of the resource, as it will appear in the 'New' menu in GATE Developer.
+name (String) the name of the resource, as it will appear in the 'New' menu in GATE Developer.
 If omitted, defaults to the bare name of the resource class (without a package name).
-(XML equivalent <NAME>) - comment (String) a descriptive comment about the resource, which will appear as the tooltip when hovering over an instance of this resource in the resources tree in GATE Developer.
+(XML equivalent <NAME>)

+comment (String) a descriptive comment about the resource, which will appear as the tooltip when hovering over an instance of this resource in the resources tree in GATE Developer.
 If omitted, no comment is used.
 (XML equivalent <COMMENT>)

 - helpURL (String) a URL to a help document on the web for this resource.
 It is used in the help browser inside GATE Developer.
 (XML equivalent <HELPURL>) - isPrivate (boolean) should this resource type be hidden from the GATE Developer GUI, so it does not appear in the 'New' menus?
 If omitted, defaults to false (i.e. not hidden).
 (XML equivalent <PRIVATE/>) - icon (String) the icon to use to represent the resource in GATE Developer.
 If omitted, a generic language resource or processing resource icon is used.
-(XML equivalent <ICON>, see the description above for details) - interfaceName (String) the interface type implemented by this resource, for example a new type of document would specify "gate.Document" here.
-(XML equivalent <INTERFACE>) - autoInstances (array of @AutoInstance annotations) definitions for any instances of this resource that should be created automatically when the plugin is loaded.
+(XML equivalent <ICON>, see the description above for details) - autoInstances (array of @AutoInstance annotations) definitions for any instances of this resource that should be created automatically when the plugin is loaded.
 If omitted, no auto-instances are created by default.
 (XML equivalent, one or more <AUTOINSTANCE> and/or <HIDDEN-AUTOINSTANCE> elements, see the description above for details) - tool (boolean) is this resource type a tool?